skaisanlahti/shopping-cart/README.md

 ## About The Project

+This is a practice project for building a simple UI for an e-commerce front-end.
+Main points of learning were react-router-dom and managing state up and down the component hierarchy.

 The project was made following along The Odin Project learning materials for ReactJS and the project instructions can be found [here](https://www.theodinproject.com/courses/javascript/lessons/shopping-chart).
-The project was created with create-react-app.
-Main points of learning were react-router-dom and managing state up and down the component hierarchy.

 ### Built With